MicrosoftDocs/win32/desktop-src/winmessenger/im-messengerservice.md

 ---
 title: MessengerService object
 description: Do not use.
 The MessengerService object corresponds to the IMessengerService interface.
-This object represents a single service. ms.assetid: '0f5fdc52-a36f-4e59-b5f9-03737a881349'
+This object represents a single service. ms.assetid: 0f5fdc52-a36f-4e59-b5f9-03737a881349
+keywords:
+- MessengerService object Windows Messenger
-keywords: ["MessengerService object Windows Messenger", "MessengerService object Windows Messenger , described"]
+- MessengerService object Windows Messenger , described
 topic_type:
 - apiref
 api_name: